harnessflex/persona/README.md

 ```

-> Visit https://bookshelfjs.org/ for more information
+> Visit https://knexjs.org/ for more information.

 Security
 --------